Here's what you'll need:

 Blacklisted versions of Windows Server

-Do not use Windows Server version 1903 to build Windows container images.
-There is a known bug in Windows Server version 1903 and Windows 10 version 1903 that prevents Docker from building images larger than the default limit of 20GB.
-This version of Windows should be avoided when building Unreal Engine container images.
+Do not use Windows Server version 1903 or Windows Server version 1909 to build Windows container images with Docker version 19.03.5 or older.
+There is a known bug in Windows Server versions 1903 and 1909 and Windows 10 versions 1903 and 1909 that prevents Docker from building images larger than the default limit of 20GB.
+A workaround for this bug was introduced in Docker version 19.03.6.

 Obtaining Windows Server

 If you don’t already own a Windows Server license, you can download an evaluation copy of any version of Windows Server in the Long-Term Servicing Channel (LTSC) from the Microsoft Evaluation Center that will be valid for 180 days:

 Note that evaluation copies are not available for versions of Windows Server in the Semi-Annual Channel (SAC).
 These versions of Windows Server can only be obtained by Visual Studio subscribers or Microsoft volume licensing customers with Software Assurance.

 As per the Docker EE Windows Server installation instructions, run the following commands from an elevated PowerShell prompt:

 Older versions of Windows Server may sometimes encounter a checksum verification error that prevents the installation process from completing successfully.
 See this GitHub issue discussing the error for a number of workarounds that may help to resolve the problem.

 Configuring Docker for building and running Windows containers